 We’ll continue updating this page as new details emerge in the world’s response to COVID-19.

 As the coronavirus sweeps through the US, many private companies have been promoting kits that allow people to test themselves for the virus.
-But the Food and Drug Administration (FDA) has only authorized two at-home diagnostic testing kits for the coronavirus as of May 18, 2020.
+But the Food and Drug Administration (FDA) has only authorized a handful of at-home diagnostic testing kits for the coronavirus as of June 3, 2020.

 Your ability to buy these at-home tests comes down to your risk factors and the severity of your symptoms.

 - Has the FDA authorized at-home coronavirus testing kits?